jamesonyee/ML2-Modelviewer/README.md

 Augmented Reality construction visualization application for the Magic Leap 2

-This project implements marker tracking using a Unity's OpenXR library with the Magic Leap feature group.
-Specifically it takes advantage of Marker Understanding from the follow link below:
+This project implements marker tracking using Unity's OpenXR library with the Magic Leap feature group.
+Specifically, it takes advantage of Marker Understanding from the following link below:
 <p> https://developer-docs.magicleap.cloud/docs/guides/unity-openxr/marker-understanding/unity-marker-understanding-example/ </p>

 The marker understanding script in Asset > Scripts is an adaptation of the example provided above.
-This script has a dictionary that allows users to add 3D models to the software and associate it with the ArUco code of thier choosing.
+This script has a dictionary that allows users to add 3D models to the software and associate it with the ArUco code of their choosing.

 ArUco codes can be generated at: https://chev.me/arucogen/